Christian Van Geloven

 Christian Van Geloven (April 18, 1945 – August 6, 2011) was a Dutch kidnapper, rapist and double murderer, responsible for the murders of two young French girls on October 19, 1991, in Elne, Pyrénées-Orientales.
 For his crimes, he was sentenced to life imprisonment with 30 years of preventive detention on March 25, 1994, for the two killings, which he served until his cancer-related death in prison.

 The murders and the investigation

-On October 19, 1991, around 4 PM, the 10-year-old cousins Muriel Sanchez and Ingrid Van de Portaele were kidnapped from Elne while out to buy candy.
+On October 19, 1991, around 4 p.m., the 10-year-old cousins Muriel Sanchez and Ingrid Van de Portaele were kidnapped from Elne while out to buy candy.
 According to Van Geloven, he took the young girls to a studio in Collioure where he raped, tortured and strangled them; however, this version corresponded more like a fantasy - the girls probably were raped and killed on the roadside.
 With directions from their killer, Sanchez and Van de Portaele's clothes were found in a nearby lake.
 As for the bodies, they had been thrown at the bottom of a 70-meter ravine at the Cirque de Navacelles.